Treating Mental Health With Food

 Here are seven basic principles that all of our programs adhere to in order to support both physical and mental health:

 - Limit or avoid wheat, dairy, soy, corn and sugar.
-These are five highly inflammatory foods which disrupt the gut microflora which has a significant impact on mental and emotional health – both long and short-term.
-Additionally, too much sugar decreases the BDNF protein which is involved in the development of depression and anxiety.
+These five highly inflammatory foods disrupt the gut microflora which has a significant impact on mental and emotional health – both long and short-term.
+Additionally, too much sugar decreases the BDNF protein (responsible for learning, remembering and creating new memories), lowers our ability to cope with stress, and can actually cause physiological withdrawal symptoms when you stop consuming it (i.e./ fatigue, confusion, jitters and anxiety).

 - Eat plenty of monounsaturated fats and omega-3 fatty acids- they are essential for the proper functioning of the brain and gut microbiome.
 Some great sources of monounsaturated fats are seeds (pumpkin, chia & flax), nuts (almonds, cashews & walnuts), cold-pressed olive oil, and avocados.
 Wild Alaskan salmon, cod, sardines and anchovies are rich in Omega-3’s while also low in mercury.
-Omega 3’s provide 2 essential fatty acids- EPA + DHA - which regulate neurotransmitters (brain chemicals), lower inflammation and support healthy brain function.
+Omega 3’s provide two essential fatty acids- EPA and DHA - which regulate neurotransmitters (brain chemicals), lower inflammation and support healthy brain function.
+In fact, an omega-3 deficiency is quite common amongst patients battling depression and anxiety, and a number of studies have linked higher fish consumption to lower rates of mental illness.

 - Eat plenty of lean protein such as poultry, seafood, legumes, eggs and nuts.
-Organic, lean protein provides energy to help your body think and react quickly.
-It also contains amino acids which the body converts into mood-boosting neurotransmitters such as serotonin.
+Organic, lean protein provides energy to help your body think and react quickly, and makes you less apt to reach for sugary, processed snacks.
+It also contains all eight essential amino acids which the body converts into mood-boosting neurotransmitters (the chemicals which facilitate communication between brain cells) such as dopamine and serotonin.
+Lastly, eating protein-rich foods helps to ensure you're reaching your daily RV of iron - a mineral essential for preventing anemia.
+Anemia can cause irritability, fatigue and lack of motivation, so in order to help preserve your mental health, it's important to have a diet that includes sufficient sources of iron-rich protein.

-- Eat plenty of antioxidant-rich veggies and berries.
-Vitamins help the function of enzymes responsible for serotonin synthesis; therefore, enhancing your diet with foods rich in antioxidants may be beneficial in both the prevention andreduction of anxiety.
-Blackberries, strawberries, cranberries, raspberries, blueberries, kale, spinach and arugula are all fantastic sources of Vitamin C. When we’re anxious, sad or stressed-out, our bodies crave vitamin C to help repair and protect our cells.
-Ensuring we eat enough Vitamin C-rich foods may help to elevate mood, behavior and concentration.
+- Eat plenty of vitamin-rich veggies and berries.
+Antioxidants and other essential vitamins help the function of enzymes responsible for serotonin synthesis; therefore, enhancing your diet with foods rich in Vitamins C, E, B12 (cobalamin) and B9 (folate) may be beneficial in both reducing symptoms and prevention of depression and GAD (generalized anxiety disorder).
+Blackberries, strawberries, cranberries, raspberries, blueberries, kale, spinach and arugula are all fantastic sources of Vitamin C. When we’re anxious, sad or stressed-out, our bodies crave vitamin C to help repair and protect our cells; therefore, ensuring we eat enough Vitamin C-rich foods may help to elevate mood, behavior and concentration.
+Additionally, several studies have shown a strong correlation between stress-related mental illness and Vitamin E deficiency, and that supplementation with this antioxidant may be even more effective than Prozac in treating depression.
+Some of our favorite sources of Vitamin E include almonds, dark leafy greens, broccoli, avocado, olives, basil and hazelnuts.
+Vitamin B12 and B9 are both essential for the production of norepinephrine, serotonin and dopamine, and play critical roles in supporting a healthy central nervous system.
+Cobalamin is found in animal products such as meat, poultry, eggs and seafood, and folate is found in asparagus, legumes, leafy greens, Brussel Sprouts and citrus fruits.

-- Limit or avoid caffeine – it can interfere with sleep and make you feel jittery and anxious.
-One exception to this is antioxidant-rich green tea (especially matcha), which also contains the amino acid Theanine has a calming effect on the central nervous system and may stimulate serotonin and dopamine production.
+- Limit or avoid caffeine – it can make it difficult to fall asleep and/or stay asleep, cause jitters or irritability, and in some cases worsen depression and anxiety.
+Additionally, quitting caffeine "cold turkey" can actually trigger symptoms of withdrawal - particularly for people who are sensitive to amphetamine-like substances- until your body readjusts.
+One exception to this is antioxidant-rich green tea (especially matcha).
+Green tea contains the amino acid L-Theanine which has a calming effect on the central nervous system and may stimulate the production of GABA, serotonin and dopamine (the "feel good" hormones).

 In addition to following the above guidelines, there are a few other nutrients that may be particularly beneficial for mental health.